malcolm-kee/malcolm-kee/README.md

 The following props are supported:

 - `fileName`: add fileName above the code snippet.
 Handy to indicate which file you're working on.
+- `noWrapper`: remove the wrapper around code snippet.
+This is to remove the clutter.

 Only applicable for language `jsx`: